dreamcatcher-tech/network/Inbox/2024-03-30 0930 better locking.md

 - check: head is still as we think it is
 	- if not, repeatedly update it and check our job isn't already done
 - update the new head hash
-- transmit everything into the queue
+- transmit everything into the queue, especially the next action to execute

 ## Atomic handling of accumulation actions
 Message is sent to the queue with: